PML2024001-ai/sd_as2/user_guide.md

 # User Guide

-Welcome to the Habbit Tracker Applcation.
-This guide help users to get start with tracking ther daily routines effectivly.
+Welcome to the Habit Tracker Application.
+This guide helps users get started with tracking their daily routines effectively.

 ## Getting Started

-To begin, creat an account using your emale and password.
-After login, you will be redircted to your dashbord.
+To begin, create an account using your email and password.
+After logging in, you will be redirected to your dashboard.

-## Adding a Habbit
+## Adding a Habit

-Click on **Add Habbit**.
-Enter the habbit name, descreption and choose how often you want to track it.
+Click on **Add Habit**.
+Enter the habit name, description, and choose how often you want to track it.

-Examlpe:
+Example:
 - Name: Drink Water
 - Frequency: Daily
-- Priority: Hight
+- Priority: High

 ## Tracking

-Check off habbits as you do them.
-This keeps your streak and shows your progres.
+Check off habits as you complete them.
+This maintains your streak and shows your progress.

 ## Common Issues

-- Cant login?
-Make sure your emale is correct.
+- Can’t log in?
+Make sure your email is correct.
-- Not getting remidners?
-Enable notifcations in settings.
+- Not getting reminders?
+Enable notifications in settings.